 “Peer Reviewed Access” (“PRA”) refers to the access granted through the external peer review process.

 “Proposal Team” (“PT”) refers to anyone designated by the PI with the right of access by way of notification on the original experimental proposal or via written communication to SCUO.
+“Principal Investigator” (“PI”) refers to the main proposer identified on the experiment proposal.

 “Industrial Proprietary Access” (“IA”) refers to the access granted through purchase for the purpose of proprietary confidential activity.